eigentaylor/eigentaylor.github.io/_previews/2026-03-04-avstrategy.md

 The leader rule thus encourages voters to focus their approvals on the candidates that matter most in the election, helping to ensure that their votes have the maximum possible impact on the outcome.
 But notice something interesting: all blocs except the ones that rank Peltola first end up extending their approval to Begich, since they prefer Begich to Peltola.

-For the Democratic voters who view Begich as a lesser evil compared to Palin (ex.
-Peltola > Begich > Palin voters), let us consider the strategy suggested by the leader rule in the different possible scenarios:
+For the Democratic voters who view Begich as a lesser evil compared to Palin (e.g., Peltola > Begich > Palin voters), let us consider the strategy suggested by the leader rule in the different possible scenarios:

 | Leader  | Challenger | Approved Candidates (Peltola > Begich > Palin) |
 |---------|------------|------------------------------------------------|